Chinese tech workers report US visa issues despite CES invitations - ExBulletin

 Chinese tech workers report US visa issues despite CES invitations

-As more than a thousand Chinese technology companies prepare to showcase their latest products at CES (formerly known as the Consumer Electronics Show) in Las Vegas, the world's largest technology trade show, many employees report being refused US visas despite invitations to attend.
+As more than a thousand Chinese technology companies prepare to showcase their latest products at CES (formerly known as the Consumer Electronics Show) in Las Vegas, the world's leading technology trade show, many employees report feeling denied US visas despite invitations to attend.

 Analysts said such CES visa denials were unprecedented and signaled a further deterioration in bilateral relations.